Saturday, July 04, 2009 6:04 AM

 Shorten the Sell Cycle by Slowing Down the Selling Process

-One of the things that most companies have in common is their desire to shorten the sell cycle.
-In pursuit of this goal, it's easy to overlook the impact of rushing a call - which often leads to lengthening the sell cycle or losing the business.
+One of the things that most companies have in common is their desire to shorten the sales cycle.
+In pursuit of this goal, it’s easy to overlook the impact of rushing a call – which often leads to lengthening the sales cycle or losing the business.

-From my experience, salespeople, on the way to second base (refer to the Baseline Selling web site for the requirements to be on second base - http://www.baselineselling.com), begin to hear the first examples of what they believe are compelling reasons to buy, they get excited, and skip the most important part of the sales call, rushing into a trial close.
-Well, the salespeople might be ready to close, but the prospect isn't!
+Salespeople, on the way to second base (refer to the Baseline Selling web site for the requirements to be on second base – http://www.baselineselling.com), begin to hear the first examples of what they believe are compelling reasons to buy, get excited, and skip the most important part of the sales call, rushing into a trial close.
+Well, the salespeople might be ready to close, but the prospect isn’t!
 Let me give you an example:

 The prospect has told a salesperson that their faulty widget causes them to shut down for 3-4 hours at a time and each time they shut down it costs them millions of dollars.
 The salesperson, hearing this says, 'if I could solve your problem...'
 While the salesperson has A compelling reason, he may not have THE compelling reason but more importantly, the prospect is not yet at the point where he is thinking, 'Yeah.
 This is THE expert.
 This is the person I want to help me.'

 So the salesperson needs to SLOW DOWN, not rush to the close.
-The salesperson could learn some much more important information by asking additional questions like:
+The salesperson could learn so much more important information by asking additional questions like:

 • When you say millions, is that a few millions or tens of millions? ($10 million)